 The hotel complex includes 6 different restaurants, a coffee shop, and several retail shops.
 The Guide Post desk is located in the center of the main lobby and the Concierge there can help you book any on site activities or local tours.
 Since we had our own independent adventures planned, we didn’t need to utilize that service.

-The exterior complex included pools, a pool bar/restaurant, a wedding chapel, the surf school and the spa facility.
+The exterior complex included several pools, a pool bar/restaurant, a wedding chapel, the surf school and the spa facility.
 At the beach, there was yet another restaurant and a spot to rent chairs, cabanas, go pros and snorkel gear.
 Everything you could want to have an awesome beach adventure available right on site.
 Mostly for a fee, of course.